KittyCatGamer123/computer-science-lc-2025/README.md

 - Develop a web-based interface to provide the public with information about chosen dataset, and display the data visualisations created in the information system.

-⭕ Ensure that users can interact with the data visualisations on the information system
+✔️ Ensure that users can interact with the data visualisations on the information system

-- (e.g., hover to see details, click to filter data, change ranges, etc.)
+- ✔️ click to filter data, ✔️ change ranges, etc

 ⭕ Create a form or poll relating to chosen dataset on information system that collects and stores data from the users